andreimosman/frameworkitto/README.md

 ```
 Please refer to the [Composer](https://getcomposer.org/) website for instructions on how to install it on your platform if you don't have it.

+## Basic usage
+Included with Frameworkitto is a **sample project** showcasing the framework's model-view-controller based structure.
+Check the files to see functions and features available to use.

 Alternatively, you may also download Frameworkitto from the [releases page](https://github.com/andreimosman/frameworkitto/releases) and export it to your project's main folder.

 ## Contribute